Does this sound like you during the volleyball season?

-I know I certainly struggled keeping my focus on things that were supposed to have my attention (work, studies, etc.) at various points and times.
-While I coached at Exeter my days were frequently sidetracked by volleyball issues.
+I know I certainly struggled keeping my focus on things that should have held my attention (work, studies, etc.) at various points and times.
+While I coached at Exeter, volleyball issues frequently sidetracked my days.
 That was true even when I wasn’t coaching that evening.
 I remember in my early days of coaching college volleyball spending time developing practice plans while at my day job.

 Needless to say, for the sake of our employment, grades, relationships, or whatever, this is probably not something we should be in the habit of allowing to happen. 🙂